Bulkington, Wiltshire: History

-The layout of the village suggests two initial focal points, 'The Cross' monument and Christ Church, highlighting a separation between worship and trade in the village.

-The foundation of a church in Bulkington is steeped in tradition, with many claiming of a pre-reformation church in the New Leys Field (possibly near Seend), which is said to have donated a bell to Steeple Ashton when it was pulled down (xxxix 1917).
-It is possible that there was another unofficial church, possibly a temporary structure in Bulkington that may explain the notion of the other church (xxxii).
+There may have been a pre-reformation church in the New Leys field (possibly near Seend), which is said to have donated a bell to Steeple Ashton when it was pulled down (xxxix 1917).
+It is possible that there was another unofficial church, possibly a temporary structure in Bulkington, that may explain the notion of the other church (xxxii).
 However, the historical records suggest that there was no church until 1860 when Chamberline made Bulkington a separate parish, later becoming a civil parish in the 1880s (90 1997), and erected the present day structure in an enclosure formerly known as Damers Close dating back to 1769 (90 1997).

 The Cross monument, opposite the public house, originally consisted just of the present steps later used as the base for the cross.
-The cross itself was erected as the 20th-century War Memorial.
-Its origins are unknown although a report presented in 1903 may shed light on this when it describes a monument cross, recorded in the churchyard in Bulkington (xxxiii 1904).
+The cross, the remains of which were found in the garden of an adjacent bungalow, was erected in 1920 as the parish war memorial.
+Its origins are unknown, although a report presented in 1903 describes a monument cross in Bulkington churchyard (xxxiii 1904).
 The Cross was formerly a meet for the trading of sheep.
-This idea of a local market may suggest an agricultural link with the woollen towns of Steeple Ashton and Trowbridge and other surrounding market centres at Devizes, Melksham and Westbury.